Contact

 South College W319

 Ximena A. Gómez is Assistant Professor of American Art.
 She received her BA from Mount Holyoke College, her MA from Tufts University, and her PhD from the University of Michigan.
-She specializes in the art and visual culture of colonial Latin America and that of the early modern transatlantic world more broadly.
+She specializes in the art and visual culture of the Viceroyalty of Peru and that of colonial Latin America more broadly.
+Her scholarly and teaching interests also include popular images of the Virgin Mary, miracle-working images, and the activation of the pre-invasion and colonial past in US Latinx art.

 Research Areas